rubengardner/workout-log/README.md

 ## Other Tools

-- [a11y](https://color.a11y.com/Contrast/) - Used to test the contrast and accessibility.
+- [WebAIM](https://webaim.org/resources/contrastchecker/) - Used to test the contrast and accessibility.
-- [GitPod](https://code.visualstudio.com/) - Used to create and edit the website.
+- [GitPod](https://gitpod.io/) - Used to create and edit the website.
 - [GitHub](https://github.com/) - Used to host and deploy the website as well as manage the project.
-- [GitBash](<https://en.wikipedia.org/wiki/Bash_(Unix_shell)>) - Terminal used to push changes to the GitHub repository.
 - [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Used to test responsiveness and debug.
 - [Responsive Design Checker](https://www.responsivedesignchecker.com/) - Used to test responsiveness.
 - [Figma](https://www.figma.com/) - Used to create mock-up designs.
 - [Heroku](https://dashboard.heroku.com) - Used to deploy the website
-- [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code
+- [ESLint Validation](https://eslint.org/docs/latest/use/getting-started) - Used to validate JavaScript code

 # Testing